vitaly/debitcredit/README.md

     User.first.accounts.asset.create name: 'bank'
     puts User.first.accounts[:bank].name

-You can pass `overdraft_enabled: true` to prevent account from ever having a negative balance.
+By default accounts are prevented from having a negative balance, but you can pass `overdraft_enabled: false` to allow it.

 ## Transactions